4 Alternatives to Standard Weight Training Methods

 One of the things that you can do with dumbbells that you can’t do with a straight bar is rotate your hands so that the palm sides of your hands are facing each other.

-This is the position your hands should be in when you are doing Military Press, Bench Press and Bent-Over-Rows.
-With your hands in this position your elbows are at your sides which will automatically put less stress on your shoulders and elbows.
-(Question.
-Where do most athletes have upper extremity injuries?
-Answer.
-Shoulder and Elbows.)
+This is the position your hands should be in when you are doing Military Press, Bench Press, and Bent-Over Rows.
+With your hands in this position, your elbows are at your sides, which automatically puts less stress on your shoulders and elbows.
+(Question: Where do most athletes have upper extremity injuries?
+Answer: Shoulders and elbows.)

 Try this yourself without any weights in your hands.
-Put your arms in the position that you would do a normal Military Press with a straight bar.
-Where do you feel the stress/tension?
+Put your arms in the position that you would for a normal Military Press with a straight bar.
+Where do you feel the stress or tension?
 Front of the shoulders, right?

 Now, do the same thing and pull your elbows and hands in towards each other.
 Any tension or stress there now?
 No?
 Didn’t think so.

-Next, move your arms like you are doing a Military Press, Bench Press and Bent-Over-Row with your arms in that position.
+Next, move your arms like you are doing a Military Press, Bench Press, and Bent-Over Row with your arms in that tucked position.
 Not much stress or tension, correct?
-That, ladies and gentlemen is the point.
-To put less stress and tension on the joints in the upper body especially when you are loading them with weight!
+That, ladies and gentlemen, is the point: to put less stress and tension on the joints in the upper body, especially when loading them with weight!

-As for the lower body, the main gripe I have with using a straight bar for squats and lunges is that you have heavy weight perched on the C7/T1 vertebrae of the neck/upper back.
-All it takes to sustain a life/career changing injury to the low back is a misstep, twist, or bend at the wrong time in the exercise.
+As for the lower body, the main gripe with using a straight bar for squats and lunges is that you have heavy weight perched on the C7/T1 vertebrae of the neck/upper back.
+All it takes to sustain a life- or career-changing injury to the low back is a misstep, twist, or bend at the wrong time in the exercise.

 It happens all the time.
 If, instead, you are holding dumbbells at your sides, the weight is below your waist and, because of that, your risk of injury is greatly reduced.

-The concept here is to work the muscles in your body the way they are used in every day living or in a sporting event.
-There is not a sport where an athlete is using only one muscle group while on the playing field.
+The concept here is to work the muscles in your body the way they are used in everyday living or in a sporting event.
+There is not a sport where an athlete uses only one muscle group while competing.

-This is really where we break from traditional “wisdom” in weight training methods.
+This is where we break from traditional “wisdom” in weight training methods.

-Let me start with a question.
-If you were training someone to swim the English Channel would you have them doing 80% of ‘max’, 3 sets, 8 reps?
-Of course not…they’d sink a hundred yards out!
-Swimming the English Channel would take a great deal of stamina and strength…like most sports do!
-Why not train for both strength and stamina / endurance?
+Let me start with a question: if you were training someone to swim the English Channel, would you have them doing 80% of their max for 3 sets of 8 reps?
+Of course not—they’d sink a hundred yards out!

 Try Moench Method Bodywork’s 5/50 Workout Method.
-Developed by Ken Moench for his son, it’s intent is higher performance and lower risk of injury!
+Developed by Ken Moench for his son, its intent is higher performance and lower injury risk!

 Leave feedback